XuZiHan-010/dissertation_2024/README.md

 ## Overview

 This repository contains the code, data, tables and figures for my researh.
-T
+The project structure introduces the strucutre of the project and the files under different folders.
+While the usage part demonstrate what's the function of each script here.

 ## Project Structure